kNsja5w/MacAlert/README.md

 - Ability to confirm unplugging intentions.
 - Easy-to-use user interface.

+- Future roll-out with Apple Developer Membership is planned!

 ## Installation

 1. Clone or download the MacAlert repository to your Mac.